gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - The Jacoco plugin has been upgraded to use Jacoco version 0.7.8 by default.

+### Enable Gradle build scan using `--scan` Command line option

+Publishing a Gradle build scan for a build can now be triggered using the `--scan` commandline option.
+This requires the Gradle build scan plugin being applied with the minimum version 1.6.
+For further information about using Gradle build scans see

 ### Improved feedback when skipping tasks with no source input

 It is relatively common to have tasks within a build that can be skipped because they have no input source.